Ol' Buffalo Aviation Page

 The ASOS reported gusting winds to be from the northwest and a temperature of 21 degrees, That gives a very high density altitude of about 8,400 feet.
 Normally-aspirated engines are dogs under such conditions.

 At approximately 2100 UTC (1400 PDT) I took off on runway 33 at the Tonopah, Nevada airport.
 I rotated at 80 knots.
 Throughout the short flight, the engine was producing full power.
 No abnormalities were apparent until I was about 30 feet above the ground and climbing at about 100 mph.
 At that point, I was at least half-way down the runway and initiated retraction of the landing gear.
 The landing gear retracted at slightly different rates which caused momentary but noticeable yaw (typical for this aircraft).
-Simultaneously with the landing-gear-caused yaw, the left (pilot's) door popped open about 3-4" and I felt a loss of lift.
-The aircraft rolled to a right bank of about 30 degrees and pitched down about 20 degrees.
-I think that the loss of roll and pitch control resulted when I lost airspeed due to wind shear to a point above stall speed (the stall horn never sounded), but below the speed needed for left elevator control with the door ajar.
+Simultaneously with the landing-gear-caused yaw, the left (pilot's) door popped open about 3-4" and I felt a slight increase in drag.
+The aircraft simultaneously began an uncontrollable slow roll the right and slowly pitched down.
+On impact, I estimate that the aircraft was in a right bank about 20-30 degrees and had pitched down about 10-20 degrees.
+I tried to correct the un-commanded roll and pitch, but the aircraft struck the ground approximately 100-200 feet right of the runway and approximately even with the runway's end.
+The wreckage was only about 50 feet from the initial point of impact, so the airplane and our bodies absorbed most of the kinetic energy on that first impact.
+The perception I had was a single lawn-dart stop into the desert -- not a slide or a bounce.
+There were no marks in the soil between the first impact point and the aircraft's final resting place.
+So, it did not slide to a stop but apparently bounced.
+The stall horn never sounded nor was there any other evidence of stall such as airframe buffet.
+I believe that the loss of roll and pitch control resulted from a disruption of normal airflow over the left elevator with the door ajar.

 At the moment of impact, the engine was still producing full power and the flaps were still set at one notch.
-I was able to exit the aircraft after cutting my seatbelt and shoulder belt.
+I was able to exit the aircraft after using my pocketknife to cut my seatbelt and shoulder belt.
 My wife was unable to exit the aircraft because the structure had crushed in a way to wedge her legs between the rudders and her seat.
 She had to be removed by rescue workers who dismantled part of the aircraft to free her legs.
 Although there was the smell of fuel fumes, there was no post-crash fire.
 The gusty winds dissipated the fumes before they could reach a flammable concentration.

 The gentleman from whom we had just bought fuel reported to the FAA that he heard me take off and that the engine sounded normal.
 He assumed that we were safely on our way.
 As mentioned previously, I had filed a flight plan, but had not yet activated it, so the flight following process would not have begun searching for us at our estimated arrival time at Cedar City.
 On top of that, our Emergency Locator Transmitter did not activate on impact as it should have.
 Were it not for our proximity to the airport, my possession of a cell phone, our being within cell phone coverage, and the fact that I was not incapacitated, we might have sat unrescued for many hours or even a few days.